carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 We are excited about having you as a Carpentries instructor and we want to have you on board!
 I know it is hard to make time for these sessions, and I hope you will find the opportunity for additional practice and feedback to be worthwhile.

 I have contacted our Core Team to indicate that this session should be repeated.
-If you are close to the end of your checkout period, you can email instructor.training@carpentries.org to request an extension if you need one.
+If you are close to the end of your checkout period, you can email [Instructor Training](mailto:instructor.training@carpentries.org) to request an extension if you need one.

 Please contact us  with questions!